 Regardless of the cover options you choose, you’ll have access to the following included as standard:

-Physiotherapy consultations over the phone or online via our Working Body service10, with no GP referral required.
+Physiotherapy advice over the phone or online, with no GP referral required.
+Available to members aged 18 and over.

 Available by phone, who are experienced in supporting you and your family when living with these conditions.

 We often think of our mind and body as separate, but our mental and physical health are connected and just as important as each other.
 We need to prioritise them both in equal parts so we can be the best version of ourselves.
-To understand the current state of mind health across the globe, AXA surveyed 11,000 people from 11 countries across Europe and Asia.
+To understand the current state of mind health across the globe, AXA surveyed 30,000 people from across the world.

 Find out how you can support yourself and your team to be mind-healthy by calling our small-business experts on 0800 389 7413.